We cannot forget the water we don’t see

 Overexploitation of an aquifer occurs when total water withdrawals exceed recharge.
 Like the one by the University of Wageningen, recent studies indicate that 20% of the underground water wells worldwide could be at risk of depletion.
-Two years ago, the estimated that by 2050 between 42% and 79% of groundwater catchments worldwide could suffer ecological tipping points if the problem persists.
+Two years ago, the University of Freiburg estimated that by 2050 between 42% and 79% of groundwater catchments worldwide could suffer ecological tipping points if the problem persists.

 The main threats to the world’s aquifers are overexploitation and pollution, and are primarily due to the proliferation of intensive and poorly managed agriculture and livestock farming. ©Water Alternatives

 The consequences of the lack of underground water or its pollution have been little researched for freshwater ecosystems, as most studies have focused on agriculture due to food security concerns.
 Recently, concern has also focused on evidence of the deterioration of the planet’s natural capital caused by the depletion and pollution of aquifers.
 Last April, the most extensive assessment of groundwater wells ever conducted by researchers at the University of California discovered that as many as one in five of the world’s aquifers was at risk of depletion.
 This means that millions of wells worldwide could dry up, with cascading consequences for the survival of people and ecosystems.